 On September 27, Armenia's President Ter-Petrosyan said that the plan was realistic.
 The first stage would see Armenians withdraw from all Azeri positions except Lachin, peacekeepers, return of refugees, and end of the Azeri blockade.
 He argued that the international community would not accept Karabakh independence or its unification with Armenia and that political status discussions had to be postponed because neither Karabakh nor Azerbaijan was ready.
 Armenia's Prime Minister and Defense Minister openly disagreed with Ter-Petrosyan.
-The debate within Armenia triggered by Ter-Petrosyan's acceptance of the plan ended with his resignation on February 3, 1998.
+The debate within Armenia ended with Ter-Petrosyan's resignation on February 3, 1998.
 (See CRS Report 98-430, Armenia: Unexpected Change in Government.)

 Robert Kocharian became Acting President of Armenia on February 4, 1998.
 During his presidential campaign, he called for Armenia to take tough positions in negotiations and later outlined negotiating principles: (1) the right of the Karabakh people to self-determination, (2) guarantees of Karabakh's security, widely interpreted to include a role for Armenia, (3) a permanent geographic link between Armenia and Karabakh, i.e., Armenian retention of the Lachin corridor.
 Kocharian was inaugurated as President on April 9.
-On April 28, he met Aliyev and agreed to continue the cease-fire and negotiations under Minsk Group auspices.
+On April 28, he met Aliyev and agreed to continue the cease-fire and negotiations.
 On May 7, Foreign Minister Oskanian, called on the OSCE to take a "package approach" to negotiations, whereby Karabakh forces would withdraw from some Azeri territories simultaneously with decisions on Karabakh's political status.

-Representatives of the Minsk Group co-chairs visited the region in November 1998 and proposed a "common state" to avoid terms which "evoke polemics," such as autonomy or territorial integrity, and to end disputes over terminology.
-(For details see paragraph on February 2001, below.)
+In November 1998, representatives of the Minsk Group co-chairs proposed a "common state" to avoid terms which "evoke polemics," such as autonomy or territorial integrity, and to end disputes over terminology.
+(See below for details.)
 The Russian negotiator said that the term common state had been used in talks between Moldavia and Transdneister and between Georgia and Abhazia.
 In those instances, breakaway regions interpreted the idea as entitling them to statehood, while Moldavia and Georgia interpreted it as grounds for a solution based on regional autonomy.
 In both cases, talks stalemated.
 On November 21, Azerbaijan rejected the proposal because it did not protect the country's territorial integrity.
 On November 26, Armenia and Nagorno Karabakh accepted the proposal as a basis for talks.

-Kocharian and Aliyev met in July, August, and September 1999, amid positive atmospherics.
-The presidents instructed their defense ministers to plan measures to end exchanges of fire between the two sides, and the ministers did so on September 14.
+Kocharian and Aliyev met five times in 1999, amid positive atmospherics.
+Their defense ministers met twice to strengthen the cease-fire.
 In fall 1999, Armenian and Azeri officials met each other and U.S. officials often, suggesting possible movement toward a settlement.
 On October 1, Vice President Gore met Armenian Prime Minister Vazgen Sarkisyan and advised him to sign a framework agreement with Azerbaijan because it would open prospects for economic cooperation.
-On October 11, Kocharian and Aliyev met for the first time on their border.
-Their defense ministers met again on measures to strengthen the cease-fire.